Youzhou Jiedushi: Lulong Jiedushi

 After Liu Zong's resignation, Yingzhou and Mozhou (both in Cangzhou), were split off from Youzhou, which was given to the court appointed Zhang Hongjing.
 Unlike previous military governors, Hongjing was far removed from the common people and his subordinates mistreated the soldiers.
 He had the caskets of An Lushan and Shi Siming, who were revered in Youzhou, exhumed.
 The soldiers rebelled and removed Hongjing from power, putting control in Zhu Kerong's hands.
 In 826, the soldiers mutinied once again, killing Kerong, in favor of his son Zhu Yansi.
 Yansi lasted less than four months before he was also killed in another mutiny led by the officer Li Zaiyi.
-Zaiyi participated in a Tang campaign against Li Tongjie in 827.
+Zaiyi participated in a Tang campaign against the Henghai jiedushi Li Tongjie in 827.
 In 830 he repelled a Kumo Xi invasion.
 The next year he was forced to flee from Youzhou due to a mutiny led by his officer, Yang Zhicheng.
 Yang was removed in a mutiny in 834 and replaced by Shi Yuanzhong.
 He was killed in a disturbance in 841, after which two more men followed in quick succession before Zhang Zhongwu took control with the support of the Tang court.

 Zhang Zhongwu defeated a group of Uyghurs fleeing south after the collapse of the Uyghur Khaganate in 840.
 He also attempted to compel the Shiwei, Khitans, and Kumo Xi to kill the Uyghurs.
 In 847, Zhongwu defeated the Kumo Xi and forced Enian Qaghan to flee.
 Zhongwu died the next year and was succeeded by his son Zhang Zhifang.
 Zhifang immediately alienated his soldiers and was forced to flee to the Tang court.
 He was replaced by Zhou Lin.
 Zhifang was given an honorary office and a salary at court, but his violent and cruel disposition caused him to be demoted to census officer in 852.
 In 880, he led Tang officials to surrender to Huang Chao but then plotted to kill him.
 This was discovered and he was executed.

 Zhou Lin died in 850 and was replaced by Zhang Yunshen.
 In 869, Yunshen offered military aid to the Tang against Pang Xun but was declined.
 Yunshen sent a tribute of salt and rice to supply Tang soldiers instead.
 It was said that throughout his term as military governor, Yunshen was diligent and frugal.
 In 872, Yunshen suffered a stroke and died.
 He was succeeded by his son, Zhang Jianhui.
 Jianhui did not believe he could challenge the authority of one of his father's subordinates, Zhang Gongsu, and fled.